Booking Terms and Conditions

 10.2 The Company reserves the right at any time to require any Passenger to produce medical evidence of fitness to travel including the submission of any required medical certificates.

-10.3 Any Passenger boarding a ship at initial embarkation who has not filled in the required pre-boarding health declaration must inform the Company of any sickness and/or diahorrea experienced less than 48 hours prior to embarkation.
+10.3 Any Passenger boarding a ship at initial embarkation who has not filled in the required Public Health Questionaire must inform the Company of any sickness and/or diarrhoea experienced less than 48 hours prior to embarkation.
 In the interest of Passenger’s safety the Company reserves the right at its discretion, to refuse boarding.
 In such circumstances the Company shall not be liable to pay any compensation, nor shall Passengers have any further claim against the Company.

 10.3 Passengers affected by a disability or medical condition must be self-sufficient or travel with a companion (at the Passenger’s or companion’s own cost) who can provide the necessary assistance at all times.
 At the point of embarkation, the Company reserves the right to refuse passage to any Passenger who had failed to notify the Company at the time of booking of any disabilities or the need for assistance and at least 48 hours before arrival or who, in the opinion of the Company is unfit to travel or who may constitute a danger to themselves or others whilst on board.
 Under those circumstances where no notice has been given Passengers will receive no refund of the cost of any part of the unused cruise package.

 10.5 Whilst the Company makes every effort to accommodate all Passengers’ needs, Passengers using wheelchairs may have restricted access in certain areas of the ship due to a lack of lifts and may be unable to go ashore in certain ports, particularly those that require the use of tenders.
-Specific information can be provided prior to booking for particular holidays and ports.
+Specific information can be provided prior to booking.

 10.6 The Company does not accept any responsibility for Passengers unable to travel, or who incur any other loss because they fail to comply with any health formalities.
 The Company takes no responsibility for Passengers denied embarkation and/ or disembarkation on medical grounds.
 Cancellation of any part of the holiday that arises due to health requirements will be subject to cancellation charges as set out in section 7.